timmydoza/mean-auth/README.md

 ## auth.roleAuth()
 The roleAuth middleware allows admins and users with specific roles to access the route.
 It *must* come after the tokenAuth middleware.

-Simply add this middleware **after** authenticat.tokenAuth. **There are three ways to use roleAuth.** This is determined by the number of arguments passed to authenticat.roleAuth().
+Simply add this middleware **after** auth.tokenAuth. **There are three ways to use roleAuth.** This is determined by the number of arguments passed to auth.roleAuth().

 ### 1. Routes only accessible by admins
 If no arguments are passed to auth.roleAuth(), then the route will only accessible to admins.